 Student Activity Fee Committee.
 The Student Activity Fee Committee reviews requests and makes recommendations for the disbursement of funds to student organizations/clubs and advocacy programs for specific populations within the student body.
 The committee shall be comprised of the following positions:

 - Vice President for Institutional Excellence and Student Success, Chair( non voting)

 - Representatives from Academic Affairs (4): Designated by the Vice President for Academic Affairs as follows: (1) Academic Dean, (2) Faculty, and (1) Distance Education

 - Chair of Cultural Activities Committee

-- Students (2): Designated by the Vice President for Student Affairs
+- Students (2): Designated by the Vice President for Institutional Excellence and Student Success

-- Representatives form Student Affairs (2) Designated by the Vice President for Student Affairs as follows:(1) Student Affairs Dean,(1) Staff
+- Representatives form Student Affairs (2) Designated by the Vice President for Institutional Excellence and Student Success as follows:(1) Student Affairs Dean,(1) Staff

 - Director of Student Life